JTJutajoh/RimWorld.CommentsAndNoSigns/README.md

 Every sign added by this mod can have any text you want saved to it and it will display that text as a label on the map.
 You are also able to cycle the font size between 3 options, as well as set any color you want for each sign's label.

-Comments are special buildings that cost nothing and place instantly, but even more importantly have some special Harmony patches allowing them to be placed on top of anything, including other buildings, natural walls, and even undiscovered/fogged areas.
+Comments are special buildings that cost nothing and place instantly, but even more importantly have some special Harmony patches that allow them to be placed on top of anything, including other buildings, natural walls, and even undiscovered/fogged areas.
 The Comment is the meat & potatoes of the mod.

 The core focus of this mod is the Comment, but I always like to decorate my colonies and thought some decorative signs would be fun to play with as well.
 I tried to cover the gamut of possible signs I could think of, but I am open to suggestions for more signs to add in future updates.
 I may also make modular additions with more signs related to specific themes in the future.
 Note that existing signs may receive visual updates in the future as I'm not 100% happy with all of them, so don't be surprised if your signs look better when you load your save after an update.

+Finally, I'd love to see the fun ways people use my signs, please don't hesitate to share screenshots of the creative ways you make use of the mod.

 <h2>Known Issues</h2>